xuzhougeng/CrossSpeciesPlantShootAtlas/04_GRN/README.md

-TF_prediction.sh is used for de novo annotation of transcription factors across different species.

 ## Integration

 The notebook in integration follows the [SCGLUE tutorial](https://scglue.readthedocs.io/en/latest/) to perform joint analysis of scATAC-seq and scRNA-seq data, along with regulatory inference.
 This process generates `gene2peaks.links` and `gene2peaks.bedpe` files as outputs.

-# Resources
+## Resources

+TF_prediction.sh is used for de novo annotation of transcription factors across different species.

 gene2symbol.txt : TF geneid and its symbol